attilammagyar/js80p/README.md

 The reason for JS80P having both kinds of modulation is that they are not always equivalent.
-They are only identical when the modulator signal is a sinusoid, but with each added harmonic, PM and FM start to differ more and more.
+They are only identical when the modulator signal is a simple sinusoid.
+With each added harmonic to the modulator, PM and FM start to differ more and more.
 A detailed mathematical explanation of this is shown in [doc/pm-fm-equivalence.pdf](https://github.com/attilammagyar/js80p/blob/main/doc/pm-fm-equivalence.pdf).

 <a id="faq-name" href="#toc">Table of Contents</a>